SkygearIO/skygear-doc/content/js/query.md

 // Now when we are retrieving delivery, we want to include address as well var query = new skygear.Query(Delivery);
 query.transientInclude('destination', 'delivery-address');
+// the first argument is the column name of Delivery record which is a Reference
+// the second argument is the key that will be included in $transient
-skygear.publicDB.query(query).then((records) => {
+// the second argument is optional, by default it is the column name skygear.publicDB.query(query).then((records) => {
   records.map((record) => {
     console.log(record.destination); // skygear.Reference